maartenvangelder/simple-general-settings/readme.txt

 === Plugin Name ===
 Contributors: maartenvg
-Tags: settings, tagline, blogname
-Requires at least: 3.0.0
+Tags: settings, tagline, blogname, admin, site title, title Requires at least: 3.0.0
 Tested up to: 3.3
-Stable tag: 0.2
+Stable tag: 0.3

 Make blogname and tagline editable for everyone.
 Not only the administrator anymore.